JesusTheHun/storybook-addon-remix-react-router/README.md

 ## Decorate all stories, globally

-If you want you can wrap all your stories inside a router by adding the decorator in your `preview.js` file.
+To wrap all your project's stories inside a router by adding the decorator in your `preview.js` file.

 ```ts
 // .storybook/preview.js